Second Extinction: Development and release

 Second Extinction was announced on May 7, 2020.
 It was developed by Systemic Reaction, a newly formed self-publishing division of Avalanche Studios Group.
 The game was developed by a small team of 35 people, based in Malmö, Sweden.
 The dinosaurs were designed as mutants in order to portray them with monstrous elements.
 Gameplay was designed to be exceptionally challenging unless playing with other people.
 Systemic Reaction developed the game using its Apex game engine, which allowed for a high level of detail, particularly when killing dinosaurs.
 Producer Brynley Gibson said that with the engine, "no two dismembered raptors even look the same as they sail through the air."
 The game also features an abundance of explosions.

-The game was released for computer platforms, via Steam Early Access, on October 13, 2020.
+Second Extinction was released for computer platforms, via Steam Early Access, on October 13, 2020.
 At the time, Systemic Reaction stated that the game still had a number of glitches which would be gradually corrected.
 The game would remain in Early Access for an undetermined amount of time while the issues were worked out.
 The game was released for Windows, Xbox One and Xbox Series X/S on April 28, 2021, via Xbox Game Preview and Xbox Game Pass.
-The full game was scheduled to launch on Xbox and Windows platforms on October 20, 2022, however, six days before release, it was announced that the full release would be delayed until an unspecified date in November 2022.
-At the end of November 2022, it was announced that the full release would be delayed again to sometime in 2023.
+The full game was scheduled to launch on Xbox and Windows platforms on October 20, 2022.
+However, the release was delayed until the following month, and was later pushed back to 2023.
+The delays were a result of unspecified "critical issues".

+In October 2023, Systemic Reaction announced cancellation of the full launch, due to a lack of necessary resources to leave early access.
+The company stated that Second Extinction would be removed from sale, and that its early access servers would be shut down in 2024, making the game unplayable to those who purchased it.
+The development team did not have the resources to add an offline mode, which would have required significant changes to the game.

 Reception

-As of February 2021, the game had a Mostly Positive rating among Steam players.
+The game had a Mostly Positive rating among Steam players.
 David Jagneaux of IGN concluded, "As far as Early Access games go, Second Extinction is in excellent shape.
 For all intents and purposes, it feels very close to being finished already".
 Chris Jarrard of Shacknews praised the graphics in the Early Access version, while some critics found the weapons to be dissatisfying.
-Gameplay has been compared to other games such as Left 4 Dead, Destiny 2, the Turok series, and Avalanche's Generation Zero.
+Gameplay was compared to other games such as Left 4 Dead, Destiny 2, the Turok series, and Avalanche's Generation Zero.